kant/IaaSTopRevenueCustomerWebscraper/README.md

 After installing dependencies in `requirements.txt` script can be executed by entering a python 3.6.2 environment and calling ```python Webscraper.py```

 ## Caveats/Future work
-**Note: A future improvmenent is to pull dynamic content (i.e. data rendered at a later stage by javascript/AJAX).**
+**Note: A future improvement is to pull dynamic content (i.e. data rendered at a later stage by javascript/AJAX).**

 Libraries to achieve such functionality could be
 - Dryscrape -> http://dryscrape.readthedocs.io/en/latest/installation.html